-It is estimated that 13.5 percent (36,702 hectares) of the Lake Simcoe watershed is comprised of wetlands.
-Of this total, 70.7 percent (24,951 hectares) of these wetlands have been designated as being provincially significant, the remaining 29.3 percent (10,751 hectares) of the wetland areas are unevaluated (Authority, Beacon Environmental, 2007).
+It is estimated that 18 percent (50,831 hectares) of the Lake Simcoe watershed is comprised of wetlands.
+Of this total, 52 percent (26,571 hectares) of these wetlands have been designated as being provincially significant, 6 percent (3,208 ha) evaluated non-PSW, and the remaining 41 percent (21,052 hectares) of the wetland areas are unevaluated (LSRCA, Natural Heritage System and Restoration Strategy for the Lake Simcoe Watershed, 2018).
 These wetland areas are diminishing and their ability to function is being impaired as a result of increasing growth and development throughout the region.

-Recognizing the many important functions and benefits of wetlands, the Authority has developed this guideline section to provide guidance to the Authority programs relating to wetlands management.
+Recognizing the many important functions of wetlands, the Authority has developed this guideline section to provide guidance to the Authority programs relating to wetlands management.
+The applicable designated policies of the Lake Simcoe Protection Plan will be considered and applied in conjunction with the below guidelines.